ITA | ENG

 Financial scams are on the rise, with 27,000 cases occurring in 2018 alone. (source Il Messaggero)

-How can one protect themselves from these risks without becoming paranoid?
+How can you protect yourself from these risks without becoming paranoid?

 The first rule is to be vigilant and protect your passwords from the theft risks described so far: